-- (1) Describe the proposed organizational model; include the following information: - (a) Organizational charts for year one and one for when the school is at full capacity - (b) Job descriptions for each leadership role (provide as Attachment 2) - (c) Resumes of all current leadership (provide as Attachment 3).
-NOTE: It is strongly encouraged that high quality school leaders/principals with strong track records of success with the target population be identified for any school which wishes to open in the 2019-20 school year. - (d) Previous student achievement data for the individual primarily responsible for academic programming (provide as part of Attachment 3) - (2) Describe the team's individual and collective qualifications for implementing the school design successfully, including capacity in areas such as:
+- (1) Describe the proposed organizational model; include the following information: - (a) Organizational charts for year one and one for when the school is at full capacity - (b) Job descriptions for each leadership role (provide as Attachment 7) - (c) Resumes of all current leadership (provide as Attachment 8).
+NOTE: It is strongly encouraged that high quality school leaders/principals with strong track records of success with the target population be identified for any school which wishes to open in the 2021-22 school year. - (d) Previous student achievement data for the individual primarily responsible for academic programming (provide as part of Attachment 9) - (2) Describe the team's individual and collective qualifications for implementing the school design successfully, including capacity in areas such as:

 - (a) School leadership, operations, and governance; - (b) Curriculum, instruction, and assessment; - (c) At-risk students and students with special needs; - (d) Performance management; and - (e) Parent and community engagement. - (3) Explain who is responsible for school leader coaching and training and what those processes will look like in action.
-Please include any existing competencies used for school leader selection and evaluation, if available (provide as Attachment 4). - (4) Explain your school leader's role in the successful recruitment, hiring, development and retention of a highly effective staff. - (5) Explain your school leader's role in providing instructional guidance and school culture guidance.
-How will the leadership team work in support of the school leader's guidance? - (6) What systems are in place in your leadership team structure to ensure redundancies in knowledge and skill?
+Please include any existing competencies used for school leader selection and evaluation, if available (provide as Attachment 10). - (4) Explain your school leader's role in the successful recruitment, hiring, development and retention of a highly effective staff. - (5) Explain your school leader's role in providing instructional guidance and school culture guidance.
+What role will other members of the leadership team play in providing instructional guidance and school culture guidance?